top of page

 RF Mode: Building Biology Guidelines

-Our screening meters detect down to -60 dBm (0.5 µW/m²), slightly less sensitive than professional RF meters, which measure below 0.1 µW/m².
+Our MITO METER 2.0 [EURO] and ENV RD-10 [AU] screening meters detect down to -60 dBm ( approximately 0.5 µW/m²), slightly less sensitive than professional RF meters, which measure below 0.1 µW/m².
 (0.0001 mW/m²) However, they are effective for screening RF environments.

-Ideally, you’d see no RF signal from your roof, but this is rare today, even in rural areas.
+Ideally, you don’t want any LED lights on RF Mode in your bedroom, or even better, no detectable signals from standing outside of your home, but this is rare today, even in rural areas.

 LFM Mode: Building Biology Guidelines

-For a restorative sleep and vivid dreaming, aim to sleep in an environment with less than 0.2 mG / 20 nT of background magnteic feilds from the PowerGrid.
+For a restorative sleep and vivid dreaming, aim to sleep in an environment with less than 0.2 mG / 20 nT of background magnetic fields from the PowerGrid.

-In Australia, the best environments we have found are properties that sit on non-fluctuating A/C fields around 0.05 mG / 5nT 24/7.
-(Single axes) Properties this low are manly rural in location but can still be found in pockets around cities.
+In Australia, the best environments we have found are properties that sit on non-fluctuating A/C fields around 0.05 mG / 5 nT 24/7.
+(Single axis) Properties this low are mainly rural in location but can still be found in pockets around cities.

 LFE Building Biology Guidelines

-As far as sleeping areas go, even if you have one green light on the MITO/RD10[AU] in LFE Mode it places you in the serve concern Building Biology E-Field category.
+As far as sleeping areas go, even if you have one green light on the MITO/RD-10 in LFE Mode it places you in the serve concern Building Biology E-Field category.
 (Electric)

 Please contact Blake's if you would like the contact details of a Building Biology EMF specialist in your area.